arirusso/patch/README.md

 A *node map* defines where messages should flow to and from.

-In this example, when our MIDI and OSC nodes receive messages, those messages will then be echoed to the Websocket node.
+In this example, when our MIDI and OSC nodes receive messages, those messages are then echoed to the Websocket node.

 ```ruby
 map = { [midi, osc] => websocket }
 ```

 The message protocols used by Patch have no implicit way to translate between each other.

-Therefore, describe how to do that with *actions*:
+Therefore *actions* are used to describe how to do that.

 ```ruby